Admissions & Financial Support

 A bachelor's degree from an accredited college or university and a master's degree in theology, or the equivalent

-Graduate Record Examination (GRE) scores, with an expectation of at least 4.5 on the analytical section and 310 cumulative on the other two sections (1200 for GRE exams prior to 8/2011), the score for the verbal component being the more important of the two
+Graduate Record Examination (GRE) scores, with an expectation of at least 4.5 on the analytical section and 310 cumulative on the other two sections, the score for the verbal component being the more important of the two

 Facility in some of the languages required for study in the department